 Please read all information and the full job description before applying.
 Scroll down for the application.

-*APPLICATIONS DUE JAN 31 by noon*
+*APPLICATIONS DUE JAN 16*

 Question: In a nutshell, what kind of person does this job require?

 - be emotionally mature, articulate, insatiably curious, intelligent, creative, organized, ethical, empathic, dependable and driven towards excellence

 - be an outstanding listener, thinker, writer and leader

 - read, watch and listen to a variety of professional news sources to keep up-to-date on local, national and international news

 - be nimble.
 Knows that life is not always mapped out like an academic syllabus .
 When stuff happens, the EIC can roll with it in a professionally responsive rather than reactive way.

 - have an even, mature temperament, be capable of representing The Beacon not just to Beacon staff but

 - prioritize diversity, inclusion and equity in coverage, storytelling and hiring, making sure other Beacon staff are inclusive and culturally competent in their practices

 - know how to make a good story great